 While acne itself is a frustrating condition, it can leave a footprint long after it’s gone in the form of acne scars.
 While these shallow pits can continue to be an eyesore, the Lasky Aesthetics & Laser Center offers a variety of acne scar treatment options to help patients find relief.
 From laser resurfacing to skincare and maintenance, we can help find the perfect noninvasive treatment for you.
-With our comprehensive, hands-on approach, you can enjoy among the best acne scar treatment Beverly Hills and Los Angeles have available.

 The acne scar treatment plan recommended will be dependent on several factors, including the type of acne scars you have, whether they are primarily on the surface or extend into the deeper layers of the skin, as well as your skin color and overall skin tone.